dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 Try it out now.
 When you click "sign in", you should actually be able to sign in with Twitter and then see your username in the UI.

 > Tip: If you get an error saying *HttpRequestException: Response status code does not indicate success: 403 (Forbidden)*, it probably means your application is running on the wrong port.
-Change the port to port `64589` by editing the `BlazingPizza.Server/Properties/launchSettings.json`, and try again.
+Change the port to port `64589` or `64590` by editing the `BlazingPizza.Server/Properties/launchSettings.json`, and try again.

 ![image](https://user-images.githubusercontent.com/1101362/51807619-f4d0e580-2280-11e9-9891-2a9cd7b2a49b.png)

-For the OAuth flow to succeed, you *must* be running on `http(s)://localhost:64589`, and not any other port.
+For the OAuth flow to succeed in this example, you *must* be running on `http(s)://localhost:64589` or `http(s)://localhost:64590`, and not any other port.
 That's because the Twitter application ID in `appsettings.Development.json` references an application configured with those values.
 To deploy a real application, you'll need to use the Twitter Developer Console to register a new application, get your own client ID and secret, and register your own callback URLs.

 Because the authentication state is persisted by the server in a cookie, you can freely reload the page and the browser will stay logged in.
 You can also click *Sign out* to invoke `UserStateProvider`'s `SignOut` method, which will ask the server to clear the authentication cookie.